 Can I iron my curtains?

 There shouldn't be any need to iron your curtains when they arrive.
-Any creasing should fall out naturally, but give us a call if you have any concerns.
+Any creasing should fall out naturally after a few days, but give us a call if you have any concerns.
+It's especially important that you do not iron 100% linen curtains.

 Can I steam my curtains?

-Do not attempt to iron your curtains using a household iron on a steam setting, especially if your curtains are 100% LINEN, as this will stretch the fabric out of shape.
+Please do not attempt to iron or steam your curtains using a household iron on a steam setting, especially if your curtains are 100% linen, as this will stretch the fabric out of shape.
 Once hung, curtains can be gently steamed with either a professional clothes steamer or a hand steamer.
 The head of the steamer should be held at least 2 inches from the surface of the fabric and moved across it very quickly.
 If you are in any doubt about what to do please give us a call on 01394 775670 to discuss.

 No, this is not advisable.
 The fabric will almost certainly shrink, there’s a high possibility colours might run and the linings could be damaged.
 Curtains can be dry cleaned at your own risk, but please note they can shrink by up to 3% during the process.
 If you have to take your blackout/thermal lined curtains to the dry cleaners please let them know that they'll need to be put through a very sensitive treatment.
 They must be dry cleaned on a low heat using any solvent EXCEPT trichloroethylene which can damage your lining irreparably.
 Loom & Last accepts no responsibility for any damage incurred by your dry cleaner.
 The best way to keep your curtains clean is to vacuum them in situ with a clean nozzle.Will my curtains fade?